Understanding Food Labels and Terms

 How you might see it on a label: fat-free, sugar-free, calorie-free

-What it means: This means that a product does not have any of that nutrient, or so little that it’s unlikely to make any difference to your body.
+What it means: This term means that a product does not have any of the named nutrient or has so little that it’s unlikely to make any difference to your body.
 For example, “calorie-free” means less than 5 calories per serving.
-“Sugar-free” and “fat-free” both mean less than 0.5 g (grams) per serving.
+“Sugar-free” means less than 0.5 grams of sugar per serving.
+Fat-free means less than 0.5 gram of fat per serving.

 These nutrients can be described using the term “free”: